 Artist Shumba Masani also receives a steady supply of empties from enthusiastic supporters.
 His colorful giraffes made with cut-up cans and copper wire are a fixture at Eastern Market in Washington, D.C.
 Some are petite.
 Others stand 10 feet tall.

-To protect his hands while working with wire and sharp aluminum strips, Masani wraps his fingers with with duct tape.
+To protect his hands while working with wire and sharp aluminum strips, Masani wraps his fingers with duct tape.
 The artist is delighted when his work inspires others to think about recycling and upcycling.
 “I’m cleaning up the world one can at a time,” he says.

 Shumba Masani brings a small giraffe to life from a discarded La Croix drink can.
 Photo: getcanimals.com